DawoodMaqbool/Today_i_Fixed_JS/fix-time-slot-generation-README.md

-# Today_i_Fixed_JS
-The purpose of this repository is to store the bug fixes in an organized manner which we do on daily basis by investing our precious time and to make it a Time Saver for other developers encountering with the same issues.

-Format of the bug fix PR should be like this:

 ## Problem
 We need to generate time slots of a given duration between a start and end time, while also excluding any unavailable time slots.